chrisdev/django-pandas/README.rst

                     this is a string  specifying a pandas fill method ('backfill, 'bill', 'pad', 'ffill') or a scalar value

-    - coerce_float: Attempt to convert the numeric non-string fields like object, decimal etc. to float if possible
+    - coerce_float: Attempt to convert the numeric non-string data like object, decimal etc. to float if possible